Percy Rules

 Race Details

-- Number of Teams: The race is limited to 20 teams, with a maximum of 2 teams per kennel.
-A waitlist will be maintained if the number of entries exceeds the limit.
-Waitlist teams will have priority over late entries.
+- Number of Teams: The race will be limited to twenty (20) teams, with a maximum of two (2) teams per kennel.
+Should the number of teams exceed twenty (20), a wait list will be maintained.
+A wait list has priority over late entries.

-- Start Date: March 7, 2025, at 10:00 AM, with a staggered start every 2 minutes.
-The first musher to depart will carry a package of mail on their sled.
+- Start Date: March 7, at 10:00 AM, at the corner of 3rd and King street with a staggered start timed at two (2) minute intervals.
+The first musher to leave the starting line carries a package of mail on their sled.

 Registration & Fees